Agent USA: Reception

 Electronic Games reviewed the game in the October 1984 issue and appreciated its educational merits: "From a gamer's viewpoint Agent USA is one of the most successful educational titles now on the market.
 Unlike many learning programs, it stands up well as a fun activity."
 Jill Basset (age 13) who reviewed the game for K-Power magazine agreed: "What surprises and impressed me most about this game is that it really is educational!
-I was so caught up in having fun that I wasn't even thinking about the fact that map reading, U.S. geography, math and other kinds of skills were being exercised."
+I was so caught up in having fun that I wasn't even thinking about the fact that map reading, U.S. geography, math and other kinds of skills were being exercised".
+InfoWorld's Essential Guide to Atari Computers recommended the game among educational software for the Atari 8-bit.